liam-duke/volsuite/README.md

 plot date high low --title="AAPL High-Low Prices 1y" --ylabel="Price (USD)"
 ```

-Where 'date' is my index and everything after is taken as a column to graph or flag.
+Where `date` is my index and everything after is taken as a column to graph or flag.
 Now that I have my graph, I want to export the data for later use.
 I do so with the following command:

 ```
 export
 ```

-Because no filename was provided, VolSuite will automatically generate one for me, 'AAPL_history_1mo.csv'.
+Because no filename was provided, VolSuite will automatically generate one for me, `AAPL_history_1mo.csv`.
 If I wanted to import the same dataframe in a later session, I could use the import command as follows:

 ```
 import exports/AAPL_history_1mo.csv
 ```

-Whenever a dataframe is loaded, via a command or import, it will be saved to the cache and referenced for any following commands until a new dataframe is loaded either via import or yFinance. 'import' will always search for the specified path in the same directory as the executable.
+Whenever a dataframe is loaded, via a command or import, it will be saved to the cache and referenced for any following commands until a new dataframe is loaded either via import or yFinance. `import` will always search for the specified path in the same directory as the executable.

 ### Option chain retrieval: